turtlebot/turtlebot4-user-manual/software/sensors.md

 The RPLIDAR connects to the TurtleBot 4 with a micro USB to USB-A cable.
 The sensor does not require high data throughput, so using a USB 2.0 port is sufficient.

+{% tabs udev %}
+{% tab udev galactic %}

 Once connected, the RPLIDAR should register on the Raspberry PI as a USB device.
-If the [udev rules](https://github.com/turtlebot/turtlebot4-images/blob/galactic/turtlebot4_setup/udev/turtlebot4.rules) are installed, the RPLIDAR will appear as `/dev/RPLIDAR`.
+If the [udev rules](https://github.com/turtlebot/turtlebot4_setup/blob/galactic/udev/turtlebot4.rules) are installed, the RPLIDAR will appear as `/dev/RPLIDAR`.
 Otherwise it will be `/dev/ttyUSB0`.

+{% endtab %}
+{% tab udev humble %}

+Once connected, the RPLIDAR should register on the Raspberry PI as a USB device.
+If the [udev rules](https://github.com/turtlebot/turtlebot4_setup/blob/humble/udev/50-turtlebot4.rules) are installed, the RPLIDAR will appear as `/dev/RPLIDAR`.
+Otherwise it will be `/dev/ttyUSB0`.

+{% endtab %}
+{% endtabs %}

 To check that the USB device exists, use the command